-Requirements Verification Must be able to handle current from 100mA to 300mA to power the motors.
-Setup the transistors in the H bridge configuration and create a draw of 100mA and 300mA through them.
-2. Must maintain a temperature below 50 degrees Celsius.
-Setup the transistors in the H bridge configuration and measure their temperatures while powering a motor.
-Must also be able to act as switches when provided a voltage to the base of 0 to 1.5 volts and 2 to 3.3 volts Setup the transistors in the H bridge configuration and ensure the motors still run when activated at base voltages of 2 and 3.3 volts and ensure the motors stop when deactivated at base voltages of 0 and 1.5.
+Requir rements Verification 1.
+Must be able to handle current from 100mA to 300mA to power the motors.
+Setup the transistors in the H brid configuration connect the outputs MOTOROUT1 and MOTOROUT2 an Ammeter and a variable resistor series.
+Vary the potential across t resistor such that the Ammeter re a draw of 300mA. , 2, to or in he 2.
+Must maintain a temperature below 50 degrees Celsius.
+Setup the transistors in the H brid configuration and measure their temperatures while powering a m • 3.
+Must also be able to act as switches when provided a voltage to the base of 0 to 1.5 volts and 2 to 3.3 volts Setup the transistors in the H brid configuration and ensure the moto spin can be controlled by the valu the bases to the input transistors, and IN-2, as shown in the truth ta below.
+High values are voltages between 2 and 3.3 volts and low voltages are between 0 and 1.5 v ge ors les of IN-1 ble